Information about the costs of living in University residences, how and when to pay, and what is included in your accommodation fee.

 Rent in advance - postgraduates

 Postgraduates need to pay rent in advance of £500 to accept an offer of University accommodation.
 To make payment you will need a debit or credit card with a three-digit security code on the reverse.
 Exactly how you pay depends on which residence you have been offered.
 Your rent in advance is non-refundable.
-Full details, including how to make your payment will be provided in your offer email.

 Three of our Postgraduate residences - Chantry Court, Deans Court and Woodland Court - are Nomination properties.
 Some of the details around cancellations and your rent in advance payment are slightly different to the standard University policies and we have outlined the details on our Nomination properties page.